SonTrungTo/Full_Stack/EloquentJS/ch16/README.md

 # keys

 ## trackKeys.js
-Here were are building `trackKeys` function that tracks the keys being pressed.
+Here were are building `trackKeys` function that takes an array of names of the keys, and returns an object that tracks whether a key is pressed, which will stay being pressed as long as the key is held.

 # running